 - 1. Click Administration and then the User Configuration tab. - 1.
 If you are adding domain users or groups, click Domain Users/groups. - 2.
 Click New Users. - 3.
 Select a role from the drop-down menu. - 4.
 Type information based on the Role chosen.
-Required fields are identified with an asterisk (). - Users and groups must be created as domain\user (domain can refer to a machineName) or domain\group. - Local Windows users must be created as computer\user. - For domain users, names are converted to upper case and stored.
+Required fields are identified with an asterisk (). - User names are limited to 32 characters. - Users and groups must be created as domain\user (domain can refer to a machineName) or domain\group. - Local Windows users must be created as computer\user. - For domain users, names are converted to upper case and stored.
 An upper case domain user name (for example, TEST\HARVEY) can coexist with a lower case local user name (for example, test\harvey), but an upper case domain user cannot coexist with an upper case local user name.